ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayservice-quick-start.md

 # RayService Quickstart

-> Note: This guide is a quickstart for RayService, so it does not cover advanced topics such as in-place update, zero downtime upgrade, and high-availability.
-For the full list of RayService features, please refer to [RayService](kuberay-rayservice).
 ## Prerequisites

 This guide focuses solely on the Ray Serve multi-application API, which is available starting from Ray version 2.4.0.